 Information will be presented via online video lectures and articles as well as face to face class meetings.
-Note packets/study guides (provided by the instructor) will be essential tools for developing mastery of the content.
+Taking notes while watching and reading the online content is essential for developing mastery of the content.
 The face to face meetings will be used to fill gaps, make clarifications, address concerns and allow for sharing of ideas.

 Students will have to be motivated and disciplined enough to work autonomously.
-Students will create and maintain an online portfolio (webpage) to document their work.
+Students will submit their work via Schoology.
 The course is divided into 6 units.
-In order to move to the next section a student is required to score 80% (or better) on a mastery assessment.
-Additionally, there will be 7 "tasks" to complete that require the student to research a topic and understand the information in a way to draw conclusions and make decisions about their personal health.
+There will be 7 "tasks" to complete that require the student to research a topic and understand the information in a way to draw conclusions and make decisions about their personal health.
+There will also be various content checks that must be completed within each unit.
+In order to move from one unit to the next, a student is required to complete and submit the content checks and the tasks and score 80% (or better) on a mastery assessments.
 Students are encouraged to collaborate with others in the course to develop their understandings.
 There will be a dynamic online environment where students can ask questions and share ideas.

-Students will be evaluated using the mastery quizzes as well as on the completion and quality of their 7 "tasks" as displayed on their online portfolio.
+Students will be evaluated using the mastery quizzes as well as on the completion and quality of their 7 submitted "tasks."
 The class participation grade will be based on helpful and meaningful interactions in the online environment and in the face to face classrooms.
 Students are encouraged to seek out resources to aid in their understanding and to be creative yet accurate in their presentation.

 While the course content is online, the nature of the course is "blended."
 Meaning there are traditional in-class meetings.
-There are 11 scheduled face-to-face sessions and students are required* to attend at least 6 (preferably one per module).
+There are 10 scheduled face-to-face sessions and students are required* to attend at least 6 (preferably one per module).
 Of course students are encouraged to attend all face-to-face sessions.
-If you will miss a scheduled face-to-face meeting you must connect with the instructor via email, edmodo, text message, or phone call.
+Face-to-face sessions will last approximately 90 minutes and the schedule of meeting can be found on the course calendar.
+If you will miss a scheduled face-to-face meeting you must connect with the instructor via email or Schoology (online classroom management).
 If not in class, you need to communicate your progress.
 Students are expected to participate in on-line discussions by responding to posted prompts in the discussion forum.

 * (more accurately- strongly encouraged- if it is not possible to attend 6 face-to-face meeting please be sure to communicate with the instructor so we can determine if you can complete the course satisfactorily).